-- 3.1 Stakeholder engagement in UN-Habitat intergovernmental meetings is guided by the following overarching guiding principles: - a.
-Acknowledging the intergovernmental nature of UN Habitat processes: decision-making within UN-Habitat is the prerogative of Member States. - b.
-Actively contribute to the decision-making processes and agenda setting in accordance with the UN-Habitat Assembly Rules of Procedure10, UN Habitat will provide access and participation privileges to all accredited stakeholders to allow them to contribute to decision making in support of Member States in a continuous way during UN-Habitat intergovernmental meetings as well as during inter-sessional periods. - c.
-Emphasizing accessibility to public information: acknowledging the critical importance of consistent, timely, and accurate information for meaningful stakeholder engagement, UN-Habitat ensures access to public documents and information related to UN-Habitat intergovernmental meetings in a timely manner. - d.
-Respecting diversity of views, equality, non-discrimination, and the principle selforganisation: all parties acknowledge that there is diversity of views, and are committed to a fair, transparent, open, accountable, and accessible engagement process. - e.
-Striving for transparency, accountability, and mutual benefit: engagement is based on the premise of mutual trust and benefit, transparency, responsibility, and accountability. - f.
-Improving engagement practices: All parties are committed to continual improvements to current engagement practices, including by exploring the use of innovative tools, mechanisms, and technology.
+- 3.1 Stakeholder engagement in UN-Habitat intergovernmental meetings is guided by the following overarching guiding principles: - a. the intergovernmental nature of UN Habitat processes: decision-making within UN-Habitat is the prerogative of Member States.
+Ad Ref 22 Feb 2023 - b.
+Inclusion in decision-making and agenda setting processes in accordance with the UN-Habitat Assembly Rules of Procedure, UN Habitat will provide access [and participation] {NGA+, DZA+}[privileges] {DZA+,NGA+, IRN+,SWE-, USA-} [as defined in Chapter 6] {USA+} [facilitations] {DZA+, IRN+, USA-, BRB-}\-to all accredited stakeholders to allow them to [participate and] {NGA+, CHN-, CMR+} contribute to decision making in support of Member States in a continuous way during UN-Habitat intergovernmental meetings as well as during inter-sessional periods [, as appropriate] {DZA+, NGA+, EUN-}. - c.
+Accessibility to public information: acknowledging the critical importance of consistent, timely, and accurate information for meaningful stakeholder engagement, UN-Habitat ensures access to public documents and information related to UN-Habitat intergovernmental meetings in a timely manner.
+Ad ref 22 Feb 2023 - d. equality, non-discrimination, diversity of views and self-organisation: all parties acknowledge that there is diversity of views, and are committed to a fair, transparent, open,